Brexit choices: the EU Customs Union and the Single Market?

 Quite apart from economic questions, continued membership of the EU

-Customs Union would impose serious legal and constitutional
+Customs Union would impose serious

 restrictions on the UK as compared with an FTA.
 These are: